simeononsecurity/simeononsecurity.ch/content/articles/how-to-choose-a-password-manager/index.en.md

 - **Security**: KeePassXC employs strong encryption algorithms and provides features like 2FA and database encryption to ensure the security of your passwords.

-- **Cross-Platform Compatibility**: KeePassXC is compatible with Windows, macOS, and Linux, enabling seamless access to your passwords on various devices.
+- **Cross-Platform Compatibility**: KeePassXC is compatible with Windows, macOS, and Linux, enabling smooth access to your passwords on various devices.

 - **Advanced Features**: KeePassXC offers features like auto-type, attachment support, and plugins, providing additional flexibility and customization options.